Fjalar/cv/cv.typ

     - No dependencies besides for RNG
     - Following the famous Raytracing in one weekend book series, translated to idiomatic Rust
   - Interactive 3D rendering engine using raymarching and the WGPU Rust crate based on the brand new WebGPU standard
-    - Using a bleeding-edge API in Rust
+    - Using a modern-style graphics API in Rust
     - GPU-accelerated 3D rendering engine similar to raytracing

   === #mystruct("Fractal Explorer", "C++, Rust", href("gitlab.com/Fjalar/bittermandel"))